Traditionally Modern Food

 Jump to Recipe Jump to Video Print Recipe

 The freshly roasted and ground spice gives a nice flavor to this rasam.
-Tomato and tamarind give the tanginess for the rasam.
-A little sweetener added at the end balances the flavor makes it tasty.
+Tomato and tamarind give the tanginess to the rasam.
+A little sweetener added at the end balances the flavor and makes it tasty.

 Podi recipes in TMF